 Solar fountain vessel choices and considerations.

-In addition to galvanized steel tubs, you can also use a half barrel or any containers that hold at least 3″ deep (see solar pump) water and are designed for outdoor use.
-This vessel depth will accommodate most small pumps.
+In addition to galvanized steel tubs, you can also use a half wine barrel , a large bowl, or any containers without drainage holes, that can hold at least 3″ deep (see solar pump) water and are designed for outdoor use.
+This basin depth will accommodate most small pumps.

 How to keep your solar fountain water clean and free of mosquitoes.